 While with the Sirens, she appeared on BOCA in both solo and/or arrangement for three years straight and has won several CARAs for her songs and arrangements.
 She has judged several ICCAs and the first SoJam (where she also gave a workshop), and has been both a nominator and judge for the CARAs.
 In 2002, she was awarded a Varsity Vocals scholarship for her contributions to collegiate a cappella.

 In her non-a cappella life, Guang Ming taught at the University of Chicago, practiced intellectual property law in Los Angeles, and took on the role of Chief Operating Officer of the Whitley Household just before the birth of her daughter in 2008.
 Her children now number four and include a set of identical twin boys who are joyfully feral.
-On the side, she writes whatever she feels like writing, serves as President of the Girls State Alumnae Foundation, volunteers with California Girls State, sings in her church choir, accompanies the church's children's choir practices, and stewards a Little Free Library.
+On the side, she writes speculative fiction, serves as President of the Girls State Alumnae Foundation, volunteers with California Girls State, and sings in her church choir.